History of Toruń: Autonomous city under the Polish Crown

-The Polish King granted the city great privileges, similar to those of Gdańsk.
-In 1473 astronomer Nicolaus Copernicus was born and in 1501 Polish King John I Albert died in Toruń; his heart was buried in Toruń's St. John's Church.
+The Polish King granted the city great privileges, similar to those of Danzig.
+In 1473 astronomer Nicolaus Copernicus was born and in 1501 Polish King John I Albert died in Thorn; his heart was buried in Thorn's St. John's Church.
 In 1506 Toruń became a royal city of Poland.
-In 1528, the royal mint started operating in Toruń.
+In 1528, the royal mint started operating in Thorn.
 In 1568 a gymnasium was founded, which after 1594 became one of the leading schools of northern Poland for the centuries to come.
 A city of great wealth and influence, it enjoyed voting rights during the royal election period.
 It was also one of four largest cities of Poland.
 Sejms of the Polish–Lithuanian Commonwealth were held in Toruń in 1576 and 1626.

-In 1557, during the Protestant Reformation, the city adopted Protestantism (German minority in the city, Polish people remained Catholic), while most Polish cities remained Roman Catholic.
+In 1557, during the Protestant Reformation, the city adopted Protestantism, while most Polish cities remained Roman Catholic.
+Despite the Union of Lublin of 1569, which reduced Royal Prussia's autonomy, Thorn retained its status as an autonomous city state under the Polish Crown.
 Under Mayor Henryk Stroband (1586–1609), the city became centralized.
 Administrative power passed into the hands of the city council.
 In 1595 Jesuits arrived to promote the Counter-Reformation, taking control of St. John's Church.
 The Protestant city officials tried to limit the influx of Catholics into the city, as Catholics (Jesuits and Dominican friars) already controlled most of the churches, leaving only St. Mary's to Protestant citizens.
-In 1645, at a time when religious conflicts occurred in many other European countries and the disastrous Thirty Years' War was fought west of Poland, in Toruń, on the initiative of King Władysław IV Vasa, a three-month congress of European Catholics, Lutherans and Calvinists was held, known as Colloquium Charitativum, an important event in the history of interreligious dialogue.
+In 1645, at a time when religious conflicts occurred in many other European countries and the disastrous Thirty Years' War was fought west of Poland, in Thorn, on the initiative of King Władysław IV Vasa, a three-month congress of European Catholics, Lutherans and Calvinists was held, known as Colloquium Charitativum, an important event in the history of interreligious dialogue.